sudeepbm/snap-to-flatpak/README.md

 1. [**`Flatpak`**](https://flatpak.org) support will be added by installing flatpak plugin for the gnome software centre and adding the flatpak repo.

+1. Wait patiently for the script to complete it's work.